esper-io/dev-docs/docs/home/console.md

 ### Group section

-The Group section lets you assign devices provisioned using this template to an existing group, or to create a new group.
+The *Group* section lets you assign devices provisioned using this template to an existing group, a sub-group, and allows you to create a new sub-group.

 ![Template Group](./assets/NewConsole/TemplateGroup.png)

 To select an existing group, click the radio button next to its name.
-If you’d like to create a new group, click **Create a new group**.
+If you’d like to create a new group, click on the ‘+’ Button to create sub-group.

 Enter a unique name for the new group into the popup menu that appears.
 Once the new group is created, it will automatically be selected and used with this template.